ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-9-this.rst

 - Within a non-static method or a constructor, the keyword this is a reference to the current object, the object whose method or constructor is being called.

 - The keyword this can be used to pass the current object as an actual parameter in a method call.

+- Static methods do not have a this reference.